jake-knerr/cogent/README.md

 #### When application state changes, notifications and reactions to the change must flow downwards from parent to child components.

-Child components can read state used higher up in the component hierarchy, but the notification of the state change should flow downwards to each interested component in a top-down manner.
+Child components can read state used higher up in the component hierarchy, but the notification of a state change should flow downwards to each interested component in a top-down manner.
 This ensures that parent components react to changes before their children.

 #### Child components can mutate state managed higher up in the component hierarchy by calling callbacks passed to them by the state's managing component or by using a global singleton "lift" service.